Five Aspects of the Recruitment Process HR Managers Should Focus On

-It is a natural process of changing standard HR procedures to be more automated and data-driven.
+Changing standard HR procedures to be more automated and data-driven is natural.
 Video calls and professional messaging software are the most vivid and widely applied examples of these changes defining the new normal.

 For HR teams, this new normal means fast adaptation and rethinking of the traditional methods and techniques of recruitment, onboarding, and retaining employees.
 Thus, having relevant knowledge of digital transformations is among the top priorities for HRs to continue working efficiently.

 COVID-19 has already changed the world.
-These changes are not necessarily bad, despite the pace they are happening, which adds some frustration and stress to HR work.
+These changes are okay, despite the pace they are happening, which adds some frustration and stress to HR work.

-Another trendy HR strategy is using the services of an Employer of the record (EOR).
-An Employer of Record is a company that will take over all the responsibilities for an employee's employment.
+Another smart HR strategy is using the services of an Employer of the record (EOR).
+An Employer of Record is a company that will take over all employee employment responsibilities.

-HR teams should make efforts to keep up to this pace and not miss something in this haste.
+HR teams should keep up with this pace and not miss something in this haste.
 Therefore, the article highlights five aspects of the recruitment process to focus on and work on despite numerous distractions.
-They will help overcome the challenges and improve, become more efficient, and guarantee an organization’s growth.
+They will help overcome challenges, improve, become more efficient, and guarantee an organization’s growth.

 Guest Author- Erika Rykun, Copywriter & Content Marketer.
 Solo blogger at Medium